So you’ve decided that you want to quit your day job and start your very own e-commerce empire. That’s great!

 Knowledge.
 A better sense of what you know and more importantly, what you don’t know.

 Resources.
-The resources you’ll need to make your business successful (e.g. money, partners, employees).
+The resources you’ll need to make your online business successful (e.g. money, partners, employees).

 Road map.
 Helping you set clear goals for your business from the outset.